Information Asymmetry: Adverse Selection and Moral Hazard

 Another method for debt finance through the issuance of bonds is to require restrictive covenants that prevent the bond issuer from taking too many risks or to restrict the amount of debt that can be added later.
 By law, all bonds are required to have a 3rd party trustee who ensures that the bond issuer will comply with the terms of the bond.

-Smaller firms, who are unable or unwilling to obtain financing through the issuance of stocks or bonds, apply for loans.
+Smaller firms, who are unable or unwilling to get financing through the issuance of stocks or bonds, apply for loans.
 Lenders can lower their risk of moral hazard lending to these small firms by using the standard debt contract, sometimes called the optimal debt contract.
 Small firms often borrow money for specific projects, but it is difficult for lenders to determine the profitability of those projects.
 Additionally, costs would be incurred by investigating or monitoring the project.
-So, in addition to the traditional credit screening tools, the lender can stipulate via the contract that monitoring or investigating the project will not be undertaken as long as the borrower repays its debt.
+So, in addition to the traditional credit screening tools, the lender can stipulate via the contract that monitoring or investigating the project will not be undertaken if the borrower repays its debt.
 If the repayment is insufficient, delayed, or nonexistent, then the lender must spend some money for monitoring or investigating, to identify sources of revenue, which the lender can attach or levy to fulfill the repayment of the loan.

 Reducing the Cost of External Financing